MarcKloter/zkStrata/README.md

 [![codecov](https://codecov.io/gh/MarcKloter/zkStrata/branch/master/graph/badge.svg)](https://codecov.io/gh/MarcKloter/zkStrata)
 [![build](https://github.com/MarcKloter/zkStrata/workflows/user%20stories/badge.svg)](https://github.com/MarcKloter/zkStrata/actions?query=workflow:"user+stories")

 zkStrata (**z**ero-**k**nowledge for **st**ructured d**ata**) is a declarative language for expressing zero-knowledge proofs over structured data.
-We denote data as structured, if there can be a specification provided describing available fields along with their data types (such as JSON, XML or SQL schemas). zkStrata aims to provide a tool that gets out of your way to let you work productively by providing type safety, improved readability through predominant use of elements from natural language and proving system independence.
+We denote a collection of data as structured, if there can be a specification provided describing available fields along with their data types (such as JSON, XML or SQL schemas). zkStrata provides type safety, improved readability through predominant use of elements from natural language and proving system independence of specified statements.

 ## Examples
 There are the following examples with detailed walkthroughs available, make sure to have a look at the `README.md` files within the respective directories: